What is imatinib?

 - Cutaneous mastocytosis

-With the exception of dermatofibrosarcoma protuberans, all other off-label dermatology indications are based on isolated case reports and/or small, uncontrolled series.
+Except for dermatofibrosarcoma protuberans, all other off-label dermatology indications are based on isolated case reports and small, uncontrolled series.

-- Dermatofibrosarcoma protuberans (DFSP) is an unusual soft-tissue tumour with a tendency for subclinical extension and local recurrence.
+- Dermatofibrosarcoma protuberans (DFSP) is a rare soft-tissue tumour with a tendency for subclinical extension and local recurrence.

 - Surgical excision, even with tissue-sparing techniques, may cause significant deformity or disability because of the infiltrative nature of DFSP.